 2 To liaise with CCV and other organizations dealing with vocabulary work in the telecommunication field, for example with the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) as well as the ISO/IEC Joint Technical Committee for Information Technology (JTC 1), in order to eliminate duplication of terms and definitions.

+3 To serve as an Intersector Coordination Group (ICG), on an interim basis for the 2017-2020 study period, with TSAG as parent Study Group, in accordance with Resolution 18 (Rev. Dubai 2012);

-3 To inform TSAG at least once per year of its activities and to report its results to the next WTSA.
+4 To inform TSAG at least once per year of its activities and to report its results to the next WTSA.

 Reasons: Converting SCV and CCV into an Intersector Coordination Group would allow the two committees to accomplish their objectives in a unified manner, covering both ITU-T and ITU-R. This proposed modification to WTSA Resolution 67 is a first step towards achieving this goal.